Bioparc Valencia

 Bioparc Valencia is a 10 ha zoo park in Valencia, Spain.
-It is owned by the City Council of Valencia and designed and managed by Rainforest (a private Spanish company devoted to building and managing zoos).
+The zoo is owned by the City Council of Valencia and designed and managed by Rainforest (a private Spanish company devoted to building and managing zoos).
 It has a large collection of African fauna.

 Located in Valencia's Turia riverbed, most of the animals moved to the new Bioparc facilities from the old city's zoo when the park opened in 2008.